top of page

 Sylvia Rose

-Aruru is a Goddess of vegetation, portrayed with a nasty yen for violence.
-Her major cult centers are Sumerian sites Adab (Bismaya), Kesh (a lost city) and Irisaĝrig, a site which according to records once had control of Kesh, but now is also lost.
+Aruru is a goddess of vegetation with a nasty yen for violence.
+Her major cult centers are Sumerian sites Adab (Bismaya), Kesh and Irisaĝrig, the latter two lost cities.

 vegetation goddess symbolism

-Myths and god lists mention Aruru as the older sister of Enlil, the creator god.
+Myths and god lists mention Aruru as the older sister of Enlil, an ancient creator god.
 Their parents are primordial entities An (Sky) and Ki (Earth).
 Her worship goes back at least to the Ur III period (2193 - 2004 BCE).
 In earliest writings Aruru is a vegetation goddess only.

 She's associated with poplar, date palm, cedar, Prosopis (related to mesquite), and the unidentified plants teme and marmaḫ.
 Later, she's conflated with Ninhursag, the Great Mountain Mother.